zbwxjtu/Water-confined-density-prediction-APP/README.md

 Output parameters and units: confined density of water (Kg/m^3)

 The best prediction range of input parameters: temperature (600-1173 K), pressure (20-30 MPa), diameter (9.49-50.17 Å), bulk density of water (37.77-699.47 Kg/m^3)

+The origin MD data can be found in excel file.